 Illustrations create personality

 In 2018, many websites rely on cartoon-like illustrations to give the WordPress website a personal and playful touch.
 Unlike photos, there are no limits when creating illustrations.
 This allows you to create graphics that accurately reflect your brand's identity.

 Playful illustrations are entertaining, create a sense of authenticity, and offer a welcome change from contrived and old-fashioned stock photos.

-Moving graphics as eye-catcher
+Moving graphics as eye catchers

 Another web design trend in 2018 is animated graphics.
-On our new website you will find many small animations that make the user experience more interesting and set specific accents.
+On our new WordPress website you will find many small animations that make the user experience more interesting and set specific accents.

 Here are some websites that also use cartoons and/or animation:

-Mobile-First is no empty phrase
+Mobile First is not an empty phrase

 It should come as no surprise that the focus in 2018 is even more on mobile optimization of your WordPress website.
 Only recently, Google announced once again that the ranking algorithm will be switched to mobile-first indexing in the long term.

 This means that the ranking of your WordPress website will be primarily based on the mobile version of your WordPress website in the future.